ClaraArguello/PI-Videogames/README.md

 <table>
 <tr>
 <td>
  The Videogame App is an SPA, where I used an API and save the data in the backend.
 In the frontend I rendered each videogame with pagination and combined filters.
-I also added a search input, a detail route, and a POST to create a new videogame
+I also added a search input, a detailed route, and a POST to create a new videogame
 </td>
 </tr>
 </table>

-## Demo
-Here is a working live demo :  https://videogames-arguello.vercel.app/

 ## Site